Home / Coffee Knowledge / “Q” for coffee quality – the Q-Grader

 4 x Cupping Skills Test

-6 coffees from the following four groups must each be correctly evaluated in a separate coffee.
+6 coffees from the following four groups must be correctly evaluated in their own separate coffee.

 • Washed Milds (Central America)

-The different flavors of le Nez du Cafe must be identified and classified.
+The various aromas from le Nez du Cafe must be identified and categorized.

 Organic Acids Matching Pairs

-Four of the acids found in coffee must be identified: acetic, malic, phosphoric, and citric acid
+Four acids found in coffee must be identified: acetic, malic, phosphoric, and citric acid

 Arabica Green Coffee Grading